The "exponential" torsion of superelliptic Jacobians: Introduction

 The behaviour of the image of the Galois representation associated with an abelian variety is in general predicted by the Mumford--Tate conjecture.
-To every abelian variety $A$ over a number field $K$ one can associate a linear group $\MT(A)$ defined over $\QQ$, using the Hodge structure of the abelian variety.
+To every abelian variety~$A$ over a number field~$K$ one can associate a linear group $\MT(A)$ defined over $\QQ$, using the Hodge structure on the homology of~$A$.
 The Mumford--Tate conjecture states that for any prime $\ell$, the connected component of the Zariski closure of $\rho_{A, \ell}(\Gal_K)$ should be $\MT(A) \otimes \QQ_{\ell}$.
-This conjecture has been proven for many abelian varieties of types I, II and~III in Albert classification (cf. e.g. \cite{BGK_type_I}, \cite{BGK_type_III}, \cite{Farfan_torsion_type_iii}, \cite{gajda_hindry_remarks}; see also \cite{Farfan_Survey_HTMTC} for a survey).
+This conjecture serves as a link between two other significant problems -- the Hodge conjecture and the Tate conjecture.
+The Mumford--Tate conjecture has been proven for many abelian varieties of types I, II and~III in Albert classification (cf. e.g. \cite{BGK_type_I}, \cite{BGK_type_III}, \cite{Farfan_torsion_type_iii}, \cite{gajda_hindry_remarks}; see also \cite{Farfan_Survey_HTMTC} for a survey).
 The superelliptic Jacobians are of type IV in Albert classification.
-For this type fewer results are known (see e.g. \cite{Chi_IV} or \cite{Banaszak_Kaim_Garnek_Tate_module_type_IV} for some partial results).
+For this type fewer results are known (see e.g. \cite{Chi_IV} for a result concerning abelian varieties of prime dimension or \cite{Banaszak_Kaim_Garnek_Tate_module_type_IV} for some partial results).
 Also, it is known that superelliptic Jacobians of exponent~$3$, whose defining polynomial has a large Galois group, satisfy the Mumford--Tate conjecture (cf. \cite[p.
+103]{Zarhin_cyclic_covers} -- note that for abelian varieties the Tate conjecture implies the Mumford--Tate conjecture).
+The Hodge conjecture for superelliptic Jacobians was known in some particular cases, e.g. when $2 \ell | r$ (cf. \cite{Vasiu_some_cases_MT}) or if $r \not \equiv 1 \pmod{\ell}$ and $A_r \subset \Gal(f)$ (see \cite[Corollary 0.3]{Xue_Zarhin_Hodge_groups}).

-103]{Zarhin_cyclic_covers} -- note that for abelian varieties the Tate conjecture implies the Mumford--Tate conjecture). \begin{Corollary} Keep the Setup~\ref{setup}.
-If $J$ satisfies the assumptions~(1) and~(2) of Theorem~\ref{thm:image_of_rho}, then the Mumford--Tate conjecture holds for~$J$. \end{Corollary} We end the introduction with a numerical example. \begin{Example} Consider the superelliptic curve
+It turns out that the Hodge, Tate and Mumford--Tate conjectures for the Jacobians in question are easy consequences of the above results. \begin{corollary} Keep the Setup~\ref{setup}.
+If $J$ satisfies the assumptions~(1) and~(2) of Theorem~\ref{thm:image_of_rho}, then $\End(J) = \mc O$.
+Moreover, the Hodge, Tate and Mumford--Tate conjectures hold for~$J$ and all its powers. \end{corollary} To our best knowledge, this is a new result.
+The proof of Corollary~\ref{cor:mt_conjecture} is given in Section~\ref{sec:mt_conjecture}.
+We end the introduction with a numerical example. \begin{example} Consider the superelliptic curve